 - Then we practice with each other.
 For this we usually sit in a circle and you look at everybody around the circle, and then we break into groups of two by two and we work with each other.

 - The third phase is working with ourselves.
 For that we can look at a mirror and direct our attention at ourselves, work without a mirror, and then work with a series of photographs of ourselves over our lifetime in terms of our attitude about ourselves in the past.
 Very often we are not at ease with the way that we were.
 “Oh, I was such an idiot when I was younger,” and so on.
 We are oversensitive to these things.
 Or there are certain times of our life that I would just as soon forget about.
 This sort of thing.
 That’s not very healthy.

 Quieting the Mind and Generating a Caring Attitude

-In order to be able to do any of the exercises, we need a certain mental and emotional envelope – envelope is about the only word I can think of – that sort of you can keep all the exercises inside.
+In order to be able to do any of the exercises, we need a certain mental and emotional envelope – envelope is about the only word I can think of – that you can keep all the exercises inside of.
 And this has two aspects: one is a quiet mind, and the other is a caring attitude.

 A Quiet Mind